 Figure 3 shows the trend in the differences in yellow cards between home and away teams.
 We observe a significant dip in the few months after the covid pandemic but interestingly towards the end of 2020 we see the difference decreasing again, to remain relatively stable in 2021.
 This suggests that the effect of missing supporters was the heaviest right after the restart, with referees adjusting to the new situation afterwards.
 Appendix 3a and 3b show similar but less extreme drops in red card difference and foul difference immediately after the start of the pandemic.

 Our statistics on differences show that there has been a significant reduction in differences between home and away teams on various metrics.
-However, it does not show wheter these differences ste from reduced home team performance or increased away team performance,.
-Or in the case of referee decisions, whether the differences come from reduced punishment for away teams or increased punishment for home teams.
+However, it does not show whether these differences stem from reduced home team performance or increased away team performance,.
+Or in the case of referee decisions, whether the differences come from a reduced punishment for away teams or an increased punishment for home teams.
 We delve deeper into home and away team data to uncover these patterns.
 Table 7 below presents the results for referee decisions.
 The results in the table are revealing in several ways.
-Firstly, t seems that rather than punishing home teams more severely, the gap in cards has mainly been reduced by a more lenient attitude towards away teams who receive significantly lower numbers of yellow and red cards since the start of the pandemic, while not making significantly more fouls.
+Firstly, it seems that rather than punishing home teams more severely, the gap in cards has mainly been reduced by a more lenient attitude towards away teams who receive significantly lower numbers of yellow and red cards since the start of the pandemic, while not making significantly more fouls.
 Secondly, somewhat contradictory to the first finding is that despite the significant increase in fouls made by the home team, the number of cards the home team received remained relatively stable.
 This could be interpreted as less severe punishment for fouls, or perhaps that home teams made more small fouls that were not heavy enough to be a bookable offense.

 Table 5 mean levels referee metrics pre and post covid